cpiaulet/stctm/joss/paper.md

 Specifically, the TLSE describes the fact that spectral contrasts between bright and dark spots at the stellar surface outside of the transit chord can leave wavelength-dependent imprints in transmission spectra that may be mistaken for planetary atmosphere absorption.

 As the field becomes increasingly ambitious in the search for signs of even thin atmospheres on small exoplanets, the TLSE is becoming a limiting factor, and it becomes imperative to develop robust inference methods to disentangle planetary and stellar contributions to the observed spectra.
-Here, I present `stctm`, a flexible Bayesian retrieval framework to model the impact of the TLSE on any exoplanet transmission spectrum, and infer the range of stellar surface parameters that are compatible with the observations in the absence of any planetary contribution.
+Here, I present `stctm`, the STellar ConTamination Modeling framework, a flexible Bayesian retrieval framework to model the impact of the TLSE on any exoplanet transmission spectrum, and infer the range of stellar surface parameters that are compatible with the observations in the absence of any planetary contribution.
 With the `exotune` sub-module, users can also perform retrievals directly on out-of-transit stellar spectra in order to place data-driven priors on the extent to which the TLSE can impact any planet's transmission spectrum.
 The input data formats, stellar models, and fitted parameters are easily tunable using human-readable files and the code is fully parallelized to enable fast inferences.